-1) Recall a group experience in which you were speaking, and felt truly listened to and understood.
+1) Recall an experience in which you were speaking to a group, and you felt truly listened to and understood by the others.

 What did others do to let you know that they were listening to you with understanding?
 How did you feel?